icinganalysis/icinganalysis.github.io/content/icing_wind_tunnel_test.md

 Instead, I will use the collective themes below about icing wind tunnels.

 There are significant icing wind tunnel test method improvements in the post-NACA era that will also be covered.

+Readers are also encouraged to see ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162), which includes information from NACA-era internal memos and interviews that I have not seen published elsewhere.

 ##NACA-ERA: